Minneapolis firm shooting

-A mass shooting occurred at a firm in Minneapolis, Minnesota, on the afternoon of Thursday, September 27, 2012.
-The attack took place inside Accent Signage Systems, where a former employee walked into the firm's building and fired a Glock 19 9mm pistol.
+A mass shooting occurred at a firm in Minneapolis, Minnesota, United States, on the afternoon of September 27, 2012.
+The attack took place inside Accent Signage Systems, where a former employee walked into the firm's building and fired a Glock 19 pistol.
 By the end of the day, five people were dead, including the gunman who committed suicide, and four others were injured, three of them critically.
 One of those critically injured died the following day, and another man succumbed to his wounds on October 10.
 It was the deadliest workplace shooting in Minnesota's history.

 Details

 The shooting took place at Accent Signage Systems, a sign-making business located in the Bryn Mawr neighborhood of Minneapolis, which is bisected by Interstate 394.
 Andrew John Engeldinger, an employee of the firm, was called over to the office of operations director John Souter.
 Before going to the executive offices, Engeldinger first went to his car, apparently to retrieve a Glock 19 9mm handgun.
 When he was informed by Souter that he was losing his job, Engeldinger responded with "Oh, really?" and took out the handgun from his holster.
 A struggle over the handgun ensued between Engeldinger, Souter, and top manager Rami Cooks; gunshots severely wounded Souter and fatally wounded Cooks.
 Engeldinger then left Souter's office, shooting and killing company founder Reuven Rahamim, who was stepping out of his office, which was next to Souter's.
 He then left the executive offices and entered a sign-display area, killing Jacob Beneke, an employee from Maple Grove.
 Engeldinger then moved on to the loading dock area, where he shot and killed a second employee, Ronald Edberg of Brooklyn Center.
 He also killed Keith Basinski, a UPS driver who was on a delivery, as he was seated in his truck.
 Engeldinger then entered the production floor and continued firing, fatally wounding production manager Eric Rivers and grazing another employee.

 The first 911 phone calls made from the business were at 4:35 p.m., when someone called in saying gunshots were being fired.
 The first officers that arrived on scene managed to escort some people out of the building during the assault.
 Engeldinger killed four people at the scene.
 Another victim died the next day.
 Three others were treated at Hennepin County Medical Center, two of them for critical injuries; one of these victims died on October 10.
 Engeldinger died from a self-inflicted gunshot wound in a warehouse in the workplace's basement.

+The shooter fired off at least 46 bullets during the attack.